Discriminative Clustering with Representation Learning with any Ratio of Labeled to Unlabeled Data: Additional Experimental Details

 \paragraph{Hold-out validation.} Due to the large number of hyperparameters, we tune them sequentially as follows when labeled data, and hence a labeled validation set, exists.
 First, we tune the penalty $\lambda$ on the classifier weights over the values $2^i$ for $i=-40,-39,\dots,0$.
 To do so, we train the classifier on only the labeled data using the initial random network parameters.
-We then re-cross-validate this value every 100 iterations.
+We then re-validate this value every 100 iterations.
 Next, we tune the learning rate for the labeled data.
-For the modest values of $\alpha=\rho=2^{-4}$ we validate the fixed learning rate for the labeled data over the values $2^i$ for $i=-10,-9,\dots, 5$.
-To evaluate the performance the labels for the unlabeled data are estimated using 1-nearest neighbor.
+For a small value $\reg=2^{-4}$ of the regularization parameter for the weights of the network, we validate the fixed learning rate for the labeled data over the values $2^i$ for $i=-10,-9,\dots, 5$.
 The labeled and unlabeled data are then used to train the classifier used to compute the performance.
-For the imbalanced experiments on MNIST only we then tune the minimum and maximum size of the classes over the values $0.01b, 0.02b,\dots, 0.2b$, where $b$ is the batch size (fixing the semi-supervised learning rate to $2^{-5}$).
+For the unbalanced experiments on MNIST only we then tune the minimum and maximum size of the classes over the values $0.01b, 0.02b,\dots, 0.2b$, where $b$ is the batch size (fixing the semi-supervised learning rate to $2^{-5}$).
 For all other experiments we fix these values to $b/k$, where $k$ is the number of classes in the dataset.
 We then tune the semi-supervised learning rate, again over the values $2^i$ for $i=-10,-9,\dots, 5$.
-Following this, we validate $\rho$ over the values $2^i$ for $i=-10,-9,\dots, 10$.
-For the single-layer networks we then tune $\alpha$ over the values $2^i$ for $i=-10,-9,\dots, 10$.
+For the single-layer networks we then tune $\reg$ over the values $2^i$ for $i=-10,-9,\dots, 10$.
 For the convolutional networks we do not penalize the filters since they are constrained to lie on the sphere.

 When no labeled data exists we consider the hyperparameters in the same manner as during the hold-out validation.
 First we consider the values $2^i$ for $i=-10,-9,\dots, 5$ for the semi-supervised learning rate.
 Next we consider the values $2^i$ for $i=-40,-39,\dots,0$ for $\lambda$.
-We then consider the values $2^i$ for $i=-10,-9,\dots, 10$ for $\rho$.
-Finally, if applicable, we consider the values $2^i$ for $i=-10,-9,\dots, 10$ for $\alpha$.
+Finally, if applicable, we consider the values $2^i$ for $i=-10,-9,\dots, 10$ for $\reg$.
 We report the best performance observed on the test set.
 Developing a method for tuning the hyperparameters on an unlabeled validation set is left for future work.